mgrechanik/aco-workshop-for-tsp/README.md

 The information about graph comes from an image file.

-You can set all settings and parameters used by aco algorithm and see the result of calculation.
+You can set all settings and parameters used by aco algorithm and see the result of the calculation.

 This application is intended to be run locally, on user's PC.